-Caragana arborescens, Yellow Acacia: Planting, Growing, Care
+Caragana arborescens, Siberian Pea Shrub: Planting, Growing, and Care

 Contents

-The Siberian Pea Shrub in a Nutshell
+The Siberian Pea Tree in a Nutshell

-- The Caragana boasts beautiful delicate green foliage
+- The Caragana boasts beautiful, delicate green foliage

 Botanical data